radical-cybertools/radical.owms/docs/source/testing.rst

 Testing
 *******

-Along with TROY's functionalities, we develop also a growing set of unit tests.
-The unit test source code can be found in ``troy/tests``.
-You can run the unit tests directly from the source directory without having to install TROY first:
+Along with RADICAL-OWMS's functionalities, we develop also a growing set of unit tests.
+The unit test source code can be found in ``radical.owms/tests``.
+You can run the unit tests directly from the source directory without having to install RADICAL-OWMS first:

 .. code-block:: bash

-    TROY_VERBOSE=debug \
+    RADICAL_OWMS_VERBOSE=debug \
     python setup.py test

 .. note::

-    If you run the same command in an environment where TROY is already installed, the unit tests will test the installed version instead of the source version.
+    If you run the same command in an environment where RADICAL-OWMS is already installed, the unit tests will test the installed version instead of the source version.

 Remote Testing
 ==============
-The TROY unit tests use pilot agents launched on the local machine (`localhost`) by default.
-However, it is possible to run a subset of the  unit tests (``troy/tests/remote/``) on a remote machine.
+The RADICAL-OWMS unit tests use pilot agents launched on the local machine (`localhost`) by default.
+However, it is possible to run a subset of the  unit tests (``radical.owms/tests/remote/``) on a remote machine.
 Remote testing can  be controlled via a set of environment variables:

 	+-------------------------------------------+---------------------------------------------------------------+
 	| Environment Variable                      | What                                                          |